sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     !!! note
         You can overwrite `ENTRYPOINT` with `--entrypoint` as an argument to `docker run`.

-    **Exercise**: Push the image to dockerhub, so we can use it later with the apptainer exercises.
+    **Exercise**: Push the image to Docker Hub, so we can use it later with the Apptainer exercises.

     ??? success "Answer"

-        Pushing it to dockerhub:
+        Pushing it to Docker Hub:

         ```sh
         docker tag deseq2 [USER NAME]/deseq2:v1